 Employees from Davey’s Commercial Landscape Services (CLS) and the Davey Tree Surgery Company care for over 6,700 residential homes on the Joint Base Pearl Harbor-Hickam and Marine Corps Base Hawaii on Oahu, Hawaii.

 Today, 35 separate neighborhoods make up the two bases that house top-ranking officers for the U.S. Navy and Marines.

-Back in 1918, The Marine Corps Base was established as the Kaneohe Bay Naval Air Station.
+Back in 1918, President Woodrow Wilson designated land near this area to the military.
+In 1939, the Navy built a small seaplane base, called the the Kaneohe Bay Naval Air Station.
 Then in 1941, it was the first target beginning the attack on Pearl Harbor.

 Working at Pearl Harbor affords Davey employees the solemn duty of working near some of the historic memorial sites from the December 7, 1941 attack.

 Just a shoreline away from the homes Davey crews care for are the USS Arizona and USS Missouri Memorials.
 The memorials are planted in the spots where WWII began and ended for the U.S. On that fateful day, the USS Arizona was hit four times by Japanese bombers.
 Four years later, on the USS Missouri in 1945, General Douglas MacArthur accepted Japan’s surrender.

 Now, nearly 2 million individuals visit the memorials each year.
 To do so, each person passes through landscaping cared for by Davey crews.

 Since January 2016, Davey has worked hard to maintain the look, health and beauty of the bases’ residential homes.
 As you’d expect, there are considerable differences in caring for trees 2,400 miles from the continental U.S.